Going Off Grid! How to Assess Land for a Sustainable Homestead

 Water can become a useful source of energy for the property, as well as a vital component of daily survival.
 Microhydro power uses running water from a reliable source to generate energy ranging from 5-100 kilowatts.
+You don't necessarily need waterfront property to accomplish this—a stream may be enough.
 This may be enough to provide adequate electricity for the entire homestead, assuming that the system runs well and has constant access to the water source.

 A minor change in elevation causes the water to move from high to low.
 Flowing water runs to a canal, which is often connected to a pipe that sends the water to a turbine.
 Homeowners need to establish this canal or pipeline at the top of the property, for maximum effect.
 The turbine creates rotational energy.
 An alternator takes that energy and converts it to electricity to power a generator that can run the home.
 People rely on the system to regulate the flow of water, so that energy production can be consistent and relatively predictable.